olleyt/aws-bootcamp-cruddur-2023/journal/week2.md

 from opentelemetry.sdk.trace import TracerProvider from opentelemetry.sdk.trace.export import BatchSpanProcessor
 ```
 7. Then added a tracer for a new span for home activities following [HoneyComb documentation](https://docs.honeycomb.io/getting-data-in/opentelemetry/python/) and live stream between 1hr:25min and 1hr:34min.
+8. Changes for app.py and services/home_activities.py are recorded in git commits on the main branch.
-8. Next I ran custom query grouped by trace.trace_id and chose a trace with 2 spans and evidenced that trace has expected custom attributes.
+9. Next I ran custom query grouped by trace.trace_id and chose a trace with 2 spans and evidenced that trace has expected custom attributes.
 ![Two span trace](../_docs/assets/honeycomb_trace_two_spans_attributes.png?raw=true)
 9. Following instructions from Jessica, I learnt how to create a heatmap on duration(ms) for 90 percentile of requests and how to zoom in on the visialisation for a particular time frame
 ![Heatmap saved query](../_docs/assets/honeycomb_heatmap_saved_query.png)